AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/track-events.md

 * Purchase conversion events that should be adjusted for a best practice Platform Web SDK implementation
 * Non-purchase conversion events that require code updates

+>[!WARNING]
+>
+> Platform Web SDK implementations begun after October 1, 2022 may need to use the [prefetch workaround](prefetch-workaround.md) in order to successfully track some of the events described on this page.

 ## Goal tracking comparison

 The following table compares how at.js and Platform Web SDK track conversion events